Skip to main content

 • Students who have not completed AS Music Components 1 and 2 are ineligible to enter the A2 Music course

 Course descriptions/aims: This course enables students to enhance their musical knowledge and skills within a broader cultural framework.
-Through engaging in composing and performing, students will deepen their understanding of music and develop their creative and interpretative abilities.
+Through composing and performing, students will deepen their understanding of music and develop their creative and interpretative abilities.
 They will learn to communicate their musical understanding effectively, supporting their judgments with well-researched evidence and analytical arguments.

 This course prepares students for advanced studies in music or related disciplines at the university level.
 Equipping students with the necessary skills and knowledge will prepare them to excel in their musical pursuits and lay a strong foundation for future academic and professional endeavours.